paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-031-training-and-rehabilitation-for-veterans-with-service-connected-disabilities.md

 Prior section 3107 was renumbered [section 5307 of this title](./chapter-053-special-provisions-relating-to-benefits.md#section-5307).

 #### Amendments
+2026—Subsec. (b).
+Pub.
+L. 119–72 designated existing provisions as par.
+(1), struck out at end “On the basis of such review, the Secretary shall (1) redevelop such plan with such veteran if the Secretary determines, under regulations which the Secretary shall prescribe, that redevelopment of such plan is appropriate, or (2) disapprove redevelopment of such plan if the Secretary determines, under such regulations, that redevelopment of such plan is not appropriate.”, and added par.
+(2).

 1996—Subsec. (c)(2).
 Pub.
 L. 104–275 substituted “3106(f)” for “3106(e)”.

 1991—Pub.
 L. 102–83, § 5(a), renumbered [section 1507 of this title](./chapter-015-pension-for-non-service-connected-disability-or-death-or-for-service.md#section-1507) as this section.